nethra2512/JobSwift-Accelerating-Careers-with-AI-Powered-Applications/README.md

 ## Acknowledgements
-PaLM model by Google for text generation.
+-PaLM model by Google for text generation.
-Streamlit for the interactive web interface.
+-Streamlit for the interactive web interface.
-Pillow for image processing.
+-Pillow for image processing.